keithstric/cloud-sockets/examples/gcloud-pubsub/README.md

 ## Running

 Since this is using Google Cloud PubSub, the Google Cloud SDK is required along with a service account, etc. which is beyond the scope of this example.
 So, I just included the implementation details and not a fully functioning example.
 It is a pure assumption that other PubSub providers would use similar information and setup.
-If something is required for different PubSub providers, please open an [issue](https://github.com/keithstric/cloud-sockets/issues) and I will implement it.
+If something is required for different PubSub providers, please open an [issue](https://github.com/keithstric/cloud-sockets/issues) and I will implement it or submit a pull request with an implementation and I will merge it.

 ## Pertinent Options